pokergeist/Switchboard-QT/README.md

 ## Options Under Consideration

-* Add GPIOX /INT to JP1.
-* Add QTPy A0-A2 to JP1.
 * Expand the address range of the GPIOX and Power Monitor ICs.
 Allow SDA and SCL to be connected to A0 & A1 (increasing board addresses from 4 to 16).